alexpaul/UIKit/README.md

 * Computer running macOS.
 * [Xcode](https://developer.apple.com/xcode/).
 * iOS device if testing camera and ARKit features.
+* $99 annual Apple developer account if planning on shipping your own applications to the Apple App Store.

 ## Code structure of a UIKit app using MVC architecture.